Medical Malpractice Lawyer in Philadelphia

 The Pennsylvania Department of Health has dubbed the state’s opioid problem as “the worst public health crisis” in the state.
 Affecting residents from small towns to major cities such as Philadelphia and Pittsburgh, 78% of Pennsylvania counties had an overdose death rate higher than the national average in 2016.
-In fact, the overall overdose death rate in Pennsylvania is over double the national average.
+In fact, the overall overdose death rate in Pennsylvania is over double the national average, as a Philadelphia medical malpractice lawyer knows only too well.
 The crisis is so significant that on January 10, 2018, Governor Wolf signed a 90-day statewide disaster declaration.

 It’s important to understand the role that physicians play in the opioid and addiction crisis.
 According to the 2016 DEA Drug Overdose Report, of the 4,642 drug-related overdose deaths in statewide, opioids were found in 85%.
 Staggeringly, 25% of these opioids were validly prescribed by a physician.